Skip to content

 When should I use MB vs MiB for my file size?

-Use MB (megabytes, 10⁶ = 1,000,000 bytes) for files reported by modern operating systems on macOS and Windows, streaming services, storage manufacturers and most web content.
-Use MiB (mebibytes, 2²⁰ = 1,048,576 bytes) if your operating system or tool explicitly shows "MiB" — Linux, some disk utilities, and older Windows Explorer versions use binary units.
+Use MB (megabytes, 10⁶ = 1,000,000 bytes) for files reported by macOS, streaming services, storage manufacturers and most web content.
+Use MiB (mebibytes, 2²⁰ = 1,048,576 bytes) if your tool shows "MiB" or counts in binary units — Windows Explorer does (its "MB" label actually means mebibytes), as do Linux and some disk utilities.
 If in doubt, check whether the tool appending the label spells it with a lower-case "i".

 Does the overhead percentage account for my Wi-Fi or VPN?